Woman writing quarterly planning goals on a whiteboard covered in sticky notes — the focused session a goal setting plan template structures

 When to Take It More Seriously

-If difficulty planning, sustaining goals, or following through is a consistent pattern that affects your work performance, relationships, or sense of self, it is worth speaking to your GP.
-Persistent problems with planning, initiation, and follow-through — particularly when combined with difficulty regulating attention or completing tasks that require sustained effort — can be signs of ADHD or other executive function difficulties.
+If difficulty planning, sustaining goals, or following through is a consistent pattern that affects your work, relationships, or sense of self, it's worth speaking to your GP.
+Persistent problems with planning, initiation, and follow-through — particularly alongside difficulty regulating attention or completing tasks that need sustained effort — can be signs of ADHD or other executive function difficulties.

 This article is a starting point, not a diagnosis.
-If you are concerned about your mental health, please speak to a professional.
+If you're concerned about your mental health, please speak to a professional.

 Frequently Asked Questions